hudongsheng-debug/MarkdownLite-Editor/README.md

 **Undo / Redo / Clear All Support**

   Added Undo and Redo actions for safer editing, along with a Clear All option to quickly reset the document, including a confirmation prompt to prevent accidental loss.

+## Version 4.1.2 Features
+- Added code export to TXT, Markdown, and PDF formats
+- Introduced a numeric and symbol keypad for quicker input
+- Improved performance by fixing occasional lag
+- Fixed an issue where the cursor position was incorrect when deleting text

 ## Supported Markdown Syntax